haggen/localthreat/README.md

 <h1 align="center">localthreat</h1>
-<p align="center">Paste your Local and get characters affiliations and PvP stats.</p>
+<p align="center">Paste the transcript or members from your chat channels and get characters affiliations and PvP stats.</p>

 ---